Judo Match Score Simulator

 About Judo Scoreboard

-The TaekwondoKing’s Judo Scoreboard is a smart and simple tool for real-time judo match scoring.
-If you run events, coach athletes, or practice judo yourself, this tool helps you track points quickly and clearly.
-It’s easy to use and works on any device.
+The TaekwondoKing’s Judo Scoreboard is a smart and simple digital scoreboard tool for real-time judo match scoring.
+If you run judo events, coach athletes, or practice in a dojo, this tool helps you track points quickly and clearly.
+It’s easy to use and works on any device—making it useful for tournaments, martial arts schools, and international competitions.

 What Is a Judo Scoreboard?

-A Judo Scoreboard is an online display tool that shows match results.
-It tracks scores, penalties, match time, and more.
-It's perfect for tournaments, club training, and practice fights.
-With one click, you can update results instantly.
+A Judo Scoreboard is an online scoring system that shows martial arts match results.
+It tracks scores, penalties (Shido, Hansoku-make), match time, and more.
+It's perfect for International Judo Federation (IJF) competitions, Olympic Games training, club sessions, and randori practice fights.
+With one click, you can update results instantly, just like official tatami refereeing systems.

 Why Use a Judo Scoreboard?

-• Keep both players and the audience informed
+• Keep both judges, coaches, and the audience informed

-It’s a great tool for coaches, referees, and players alike.
+It’s a great tool for judo referees, martial arts instructors, athletes, and tournament organizers.

 How Do I Use the Judo Scoreboard Tool?

-Using the TaekwondoKing’s Injury Judo Scoreboard Tool is fast and user-friendly:
+Using the TaekwondoKing’s Judo Scoreboard is fast and user-friendly:

 • Watch the time countdown live.

-With the export PDF feature, you can save or print match summaries easily.
+With the PDF export feature, you can save or print official match summaries for your club records or tournament archives.

 Judo Scoring Point Table